 Please note the maximum number of children permitted is 60 on any given day.
 This ensures the learning experience for the children and teachers will not be diminished.
 Please also note that the minimum number is 20 on any individual day.
 This is to ensure there is enough children to participate in the group activities.
 If your number fall below this amount, Nothe Fort may advise you to come in with an existing booking where pupil numbers are not so high.
 We reserve the right to double schools up when appropriate providing the total number does not exceed our maximum.

-The cost of the visit will be £3.50 per pupil.
-This will increase to £4.00 from September 2013 and will be applicable to all bookings from this time.
+The cost of the visit will be £4.00 per pupil.
 There is no entry charge for teachers or adults accompanying the pupils on each visit up to a maximum of seven.
-The charge for adults in addition to this will be £6 per person.
+The charge for adults in addition to this will be £4 per person.
 However if you have any special needs and require more than the normal ratio of one adult per ten pupils, please let us know in advance of your visit.

 For more information regarding this comprehensive World War 2 experience, please download highlighted files below.